 We’ve all been there – on hold for hours, stuck in a never-ending call.
 It’s no secret that customer service is broken, and it’s a problem that affects us all.

-According to a survey conducted by HubSpot, 90% of customers rate an “immediate” response as important or very important when they have a customer service question.
+According to a survey conducted by HubSpot, 90% of customers rate an “immediate” response as important or very important when they have question for customer support.

 However, despite this demand, many companies have failed to meet customer expectations.
-Customers are left waiting on hold, navigating confusing call systems, or being passed between different departments, leading to frustration and ultimately a poor customer experience.
+Customers are left waiting on hold.
+Then, they are asked to navigate confusing call systems or being passed between different departments.
+This is leading to frustration and ultimately a poor customer experience.

-A study conducted by Microsoft found that 61% of customers have stopped doing business with a company because of poor customer service.
+On a study, Microsoft found that 61% of customers stopped doing business with companies because of poor customer service.
 This highlights the importance of providing a high-quality customer experience.

 Another reason for the lag in customer service is the focus on cost-cutting.
-A study by Forrester found that companies that prioritize customer service experience higher revenue growth compared to those that do not.
+According to Forrester, companies that prioritize customer support experience higher revenue growth compared to those that do not.

 Furthermore, companies often rely on outdated technology such as traditional IVR systems, which have been proven to frustrate customers.
 According to CCW, 75% of customers find IVR frustrating.
 This frustration can lead to longer call times, decreased customer satisfaction, and increased call center costs.